Markopavleka/Markopavleka/README.md

 -  🎓 I'm a graduate of the UpLeveled **Full Stack Web Development Bootcamp**.

 -  📚 Next Learning Goal: **Python**

 -  📫 How to reach me **markopavleka@gmx.at**

-- 🧗Recently started climbing.
+-  🧗 Recently started climbing.

 -  🍣 I love sushi!

 -  🧊 I can solve the Rubik's Cube in under 2 minutes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">